- Doing without the profit motive

 Even where work is inherently interesting and challenging, capitalism generally spoils it.
 The term “alienation” is often used to describe the problem.
-I think getting rid of this requires changes in both the general context in which work is performed and in the work itself.
+Eliminating it will require changes in both the general context in which work is performed and in the work itself.

 Work can become satisfying if we remove the dead hand that capitalism imposes through a tyrannical system of authority and a division of labor that excessively narrows tasks and separates thinking and doing.

-Under social ownership workers can be trusted to do more of both the thinking and deciding and it will be an environment that is conducive to workers obtaining the necessary abilities.
+Under social ownership workers can be trusted to do more of both the thinking and deciding, and it will be an environment that is conducive to workers obtaining the necessary abilities.
 They will also learn more when not always told what to do.
-And not having the toxic competition for pelf or place should see a culture where colleagues help one another to develop their potential rather than white-anting them.
+And not having the toxic competition for pelf or place should see a culture where colleagues help one another to develop their potential rather than white-anting one another.

 Then there is internalizing what are currently external benefits of worker versatility and job interest.
 It is important that a workforce has the training and experience to be versatile when work and jobs are constantly changing.
 Under capitalism this is often an external benefit which capitalists cannot capture.
 Also to be considered are the social and health benefits of not dumping people into boring and dead end jobs.

-Of course work will continue to have various constraints.
-You will have to be selected for a job and perform well in order to retain it.
-There will still be systems of authority although not the tyranny we have at the moment.
+Of course work would continue to have various constraints.
+You would have to be selected for a job and perform well in order to retain it.
+There would still be systems of authority although not the tyranny we have at the moment.

-As well as motivating one’s own work this general enthusiasm will also prompt a concern about what everyone else is doing.
+As well as being a motivator behind one’s own work this general enthusiasm will also prompt a concern about what everyone else is doing.
 People will not want their own efforts wasted by inefficiencies elsewhere and they will have a general concern about the efficiency of the economy and the quality of output.
 This would become the driver behind an extensive set of formal and informal systems of supervision and accountability.
 These would involve: